 Certification of Products

-We are proud to have a number of agencies certifying the performance and quality of our products including: Det Norske Veritas (DNV-GL), Russian Maritime Register of Shipping (RMRS), American Bureau of Shipping (ABS), Underwriters Laboratories (UL), and Entela CSA.
+We are proud to have a number of agencies certifying the performance and quality of our products including: Det Norske Veritas (DNV), American Bureau of Shipping (ABS) and Underwriters Laboratories (UL).

 In the box to the right you can find the links to the databases for the respective organisations, which publish our product certificates.

-Our production facilities in Norway, Malaysia and China are ISO 9001:2015 approved by independent third-party agencies ensuring that our production and agreed quality processes are documented.
-In addition, our factories in Norway and Malaysia have OHSAS 18001.
-The Norwegian factory also maintains ISO 14001, in addition to many other certifications.
+Our production facilities in Norway, Malaysia and China are ISO 9001, ISO 14001 and ISO 45001 approved by independent third-party agencies ensuring that our production and agreed quality processes are documented.

 Main difference between IEC and Nema load tests